crysxd/Operating-System-CS356-Project-2/README.md

 # About
-Second project for "Project Workshop Operating Systems"
+Second project for "Project Workshop Operating Systems".
+The program can be used as followed: mem‐sim pages quantum pr‐policy trace‐file [verbose [step]]

 # Problem Description
 CS356 Operating System Projects Spring 2015 Project 2: Simulating Virtual Memory and Scheduling